Executive Director, Academic Technology Solutions

 Learning Technology Analyst

 Thomas Keith earned his B.A.
 (Classics) from the University of Texas at Austin, and his M.A. and Ph.D.
 (Classics) from the University of Chicago.
 A former lecturer at Loyola University Chicago, he joined Academic Technology Solutions as a Digital Pedagogy Fellow in 2017, and began his current position in 2020.
 He has broad experience in designing and delivering workshops and working closely with faculty on issues pertaining to technology and pedagogy.
-When not working, he enjoys writing, walking, and the study of ancient and medieval literature.
+His professional interests include academic integrity, collaborative work in the classroom, and artificial intelligence.